Slamy/Yaumataca/README.md

 # Yet another USB mouse and joystick to Amiga, Atari ST &amp; C64 Adapter

 Or in short Yaumataca.
-This device is one of many, that are allowing to use modern USB input devices on 80s style home computer controller ports.
+This device allows to use modern USB input devices on 80s style home computer controller ports.
 Being mechanical in nature, old gamepads and mouses degrade over time and replacements using modern variants might be required.